sehlen-bsi/botan-docs/docs/audit_report/src/00_09_introduction.rst

 changes to the code must be thoroughly checked.
 For this purpose, each reviewed version comes with an audit report prepared by the contractor and submitted to the BSI with the source code.
 This examination applies, in particular, to cryptography-related changes.
-The BSI needs a well-founded decision basis for recommending a new Botan version.
-[PRM]_ describes the audit method that differs from the previous one.
+The BSI needs a well-founded decision basis for recommending a new Botan version. :ref:`sec-trace-changes` describes the audit method that differs from the previous one.

 This document contains the audit report of the changes between the Botan versions |botan_git_base_ref| and
 |botan_version|.
-Evaluated are the changes to relevant parts of the source code, the results of the side-channel
-analysis for Botan |botan_version|, and a list of updated documents.

 Review Method